Updated September 4, 2023, at 5:07 PM

-So, in 2020, David McKnight published another riveting industry book, Tax-Free Income for Life.
+So, David McKnight published another riveting industry book, Tax-Free Income for Life.
 This time, he explicitly lays out a proven process to mitigate two huge retirement risks clients face: tax rate risk and longevity risk.
 We’ll be summarizing that book here.

 Keep reading to see why you should consider diving into Tax-Free Income for Life in its entirety.

 David’s book first discusses how the two biggest risks a retiree will face are tax rate risk and longevity risk.
 Indeed, one would assume that he’d address tax-rate risk since his paradigm of getting to the zero percent tax bracket has been showcased and implemented for the past decade or so.

 However, David spends time discussing how living too long, or longevity, exacerbates several retirement planning challenges.
 He describes the impact of the sequence of returns and the risk of withdrawing too much from a portfolio.
 He also explains how long-term care can deplete one’s retirement plan, and how inflation has magnified the longer you live in retirement.

 Often, the path to solving one or more of these issues comes with a price.
 David would argue that some financial professionals do a fantastic job mitigating risk by securing guaranteed lifetime income.
 However, they might overlook the potential of rising taxes or ignore provisional income in getting there.

 Or the opposite could be true.